The three stages of doctor burnout

 Depersonalisation

-The second part of burnout is depersonalization.
+The second part of burnout is depersonalisation.
 This is the “psychological withdrawal from relationships and the development of a negative, cynical, and callous attitude”.
-People in doctors jobs are facing depersonalization and withdrawal, which is characterized by individuals pulling away, isolating them selves, feeling a diminished sense of accomplishment and considering a departure from medicine altogether.
+People in doctors jobs are facing depersonalisation and withdrawal, which is characterised by individuals pulling away, isolating them selves, feeling a diminished sense of accomplishment and considering a departure from medicine altogether.
 General awareness of the mind, body, and environment can increase the ability to assess a situation, which can affect stress and help address depersonalisation.

 Helplessness / Existential Crisis